osgi/osgi.enroute.site/_appnotes/concurrency.md

 optional reference.
 In that case we can handle the situation _dynamically_.

 By far the easiest solution is to mark the field as _volatile_.
-A volatile field will automatically get marked as `cardinality=ReferenceCardinality.OPTIONAL`.
+A volatile field will automatically get marked as `policy=DYNAMIC`.

 	@Component(service=DynamicOptionalReference.class)
 	public class DynamicOptionalReference {